GaryCooper-pm/PP4-Django-project/README.md

 ## INITIAL IDEA CONCEPT

 My initial idea for this project was to create a simple blog that would enable me to create posts after each ride.
-This would enable me to records and share my rides with friends and fellow cyclists.
+This would enable me to record and share my rides with friends and fellow cyclists.
 The blog would give them a narrative for the ride where I can share my thoughts on the trails and any pictures I may take along the way.

 #